 How do I fix crowded teeth at home?

-The cost of braces or other treatment might seem unmanageable, but there are ways to make dentistry more affordable.
+If it's the cost that's stopping you, know that there are ways to make dentistry more affordable.
 We have put together a useful guide to dental finance that could help you explore your options.

 When you have bottom teeth crowding, pain isn’t normal.
 Because crowded bottom teeth can lead to tooth decay, it is likely this is what is causing your pain.
 Pain in your teeth – crowded or straight – is best not to be ignored; please visit a dentist for an assessment.